favrora/strapi-task/README.md

 # Strapi App

-I want to say right away that the application is poorly optimized, since my main goal was to implement all the functionality from the task.
-The main thing that can be improved here is to add Next.js, now requests are sent every time the page is visited, I did this for the test.

 Stack used: `Typescript, React, Redux, Strapi Api`

 Implemented features: `register, login, get cart, add to cart, remove from cart, get products, product page`